Georges Bidault: Fourth Republic

+Bidault served various French governments, first as foreign minister for Paul Ramadier and Robert Schuman.
+In April 1947 he endorsed Ramadier's decision to expel the Communists from his government.
+Bidault had recently been to Moscow and was disturbed by the Soviet regime; he believed an agreement with Stalin was impossible.
+In 1948, weapons valued at 153 million francs were donated to Israel by the French government, in accordance with a secret agreement approved by Bidault.
+Bidault's reasons for this are unclear, albeit he had been very concerned about the possibility of a Jordanian takeover of Jerusalem.
+Deputy Chief of Staff General Henri Coudraux, who was involved in the operation, told a 1949 inquiry that France had "reached a secret agreement with the Irgun, which promised it advantages if it were to come into power [in Israel]."
+A significant portion of the weapons and the ammunition were later destroyed in the Altalena Affair.

-In 1949 he became the President of the Council of Ministers (prime minister) but his government lasted only 8 months.
-During his last term as prime minister, a law of February 1950 that regulated collective bargaining, and contained a guarantee of the right of workers to strike.
+In 1949 he became the President of the Council of Ministers (premier) but his government lasted only 8 months.
+During his last term as premier, a law of February 1950 that regulated collective bargaining, and included a guarantee of the right of workers to strike.
 The same law required the government to fix minimum wages for agriculture and for industry.
-In Henri Queuille's governments in 1950–1951 he held the office of Vice-president of the Council and under René Pleven and Edgar Faure also the post of defense minister.
+In Henri Queuille's governments in 1950–1951 he had the office of deputy prime minister and for René Pleven and Edgar Faure also the post of defense minister.

-In 1952 Bidault became an honorary president of MRP.
+In 1952 Bidault became honorary president of MRP.
 On 1 June 1953 President Vincent Auriol assigned him to form his own government but the National Assembly refused to give him the official mandate on 10 June.
 In 1953 Bidault became a presidential candidate but withdrew after the second round.

 Bidault was foreign minister during the siege of the French garrison at Dien Bien Phu from March to May 1954.
 He protested to the Red Cross that the Viet Minh were shooting at clearly marked French medical evacuation flights, killing some of the evacuees.
 The ongoing fighting in Indochina had exhausted him; he was described by American secretary of state John Foster Dulles as "a deeply harassed man" and later by a historian as "on the verge of a nervous breakdown".
 Caught between his desires to end the war and to maintain French rule over its colonies, he vacillated between pressing the war, perhaps by asking the Americans for air support, or seeking a negotiated solution.
 Bidault stated that John Foster Dulles (then Secretary of State of United States) offered France two atomic bombs in 1954.